kevinveenbirkenbach/hetzner-arch-luks/README.md

-# Arch Linux with LUKS and btrfs on a hetzner server
+# Arch Linux with LUKS and btrfs on a hetzner server (DRAFT)
 This guide should show you how to set up an System with the following specifications on an hetzner server:
 * Arch Linux
 * btrfs